Mynster9361/Least_Privileged_MSGraph/README.md

 #endregion Initialize log analytics service and connect to msgraph,LogAnalytics with app read all permission

 #region the good stuff Getting a full report of your app role assignments
-$appRoleAssignments = Get-AppRoleAssignments | select -First 5
+$appRoleAssignments = Get-AppRoleAssignment | select -First 5

 $appRoleAssignments | Get-AppActivityData -WorkspaceId $logAnalyticsWorkspaceId -Days $daysToQuery